flyingcircusio/pytest-patterns/README.md

 white circle (⚪️).
 The report also highlights those lines that weren't matched and marked with a yellow circle (🟡).

-We now the Zen is correct the way it is, so lets use more of the API to continue completing the pattern.
+We know the Zen is correct the way it is, so lets use more of the API to continue completing the pattern.

 ## `continous` matches